 ABout us

-The Youth Community Action and Transformation (ACT) Lab is a new research collective housed in the Bates Psychology Department and led by new Psychology professor, Elena Maker Castro.
+The Youth Community Action and Transformation (ACT) Lab is a research collaborative housed in the Bates Psychology Department and led by Elena Maker Castro, PhD.

 The Youth ACT lab recognizes that young people are at the forefront of social change across the globe.
 We also recognize that young people face systemic oppression that can both catalyze social change and obstruct it.